 Next is to make a list of your preferred companies from your industry list.

 - Lists of companies by industry – Wikipedia has a very good list of companies by industry.
-Find your industry, take a deep dive on your company and make a list of companies that meet your criteria.
+Find your industry, take a deep dive into your company and make a list of companies that meet your criteria.

-- LinkedIn Company Directory – A career article would not be complete if LinkedIn was not mentioned.
+- LinkedIn Company Directory – A career article would not be complete if linkedin was not mentioned.
 Find your industry, find your location, find your company and add it to your list after you’ve done your review.

 Internship Support Services: